a-anand/microsoft-graph-docs/concepts/team-changenotification-teams.md

 ### Subscribe to changes in any team at tenant level

-To get change notifications for any change in teams' property across tenant, subscribe to `/teams`.
+To get change notifications for any change in team's property across tenant, subscribe to `/teams`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions